Financial-cycle ratios and medium-term predictions of GDP: Evidence from the United States: Baseline results

 Among the other variables, the unfilled orders for nondurable goods (\textit{AMDMUOx}) feature in the top 10 for $h=4,12$, while the inventories to sales ratio (\textit{ISRATIOx}) for $h=12,20$.

-The usefulness of the log CAPR appears even more remarkable if the lag orders $p$ and $q$ are selected by the Bayes information criterion (BIC) (we first select $p$, then $q$ conditional on $p$, given the maximum lag length of 5).
-In this case, it is the best predictor at all horizons (results are not reported).\footnote{The comparatively good performance of financial-cycle ratios such as $capr$, $mortg\_inc$ and $cred\_gdp$ over long horizons is robust to the inclusion of a deterministic time trend in GDP growth.
-In this case, $capr$ is still the best predictor for $h=12$ and the third best predictor for $h=20$, while $cred\_gdp$ and $mortg\_inc$ rank first and second, respectively, for $h=20$.}
+The usefulness of the CAPR appears even more remarkable if the lag orders $p$ and $q$ are selected by the Bayes information criterion (BIC) (we first select $p$, then $q$ conditional on $p$, given the maximum lag length of 5).
+In this case, it is the best predictor at all horizons (results are not reported).

-A question to be addressed is to what extent the results depend on the specific data transformations used here for the FRED-QD dataset, which are based on the recommendations by McCracken and Ng (2015).
-As a robustness check, we consider the results obtained when all ratios and rates are not transformed, i.e., taken in levels.
-The top positions in the $R^2$ rankings remain unchanged in this case.
+Finally, the results on CAPR are not simply determined by the specific indices of house prices and rents considered.
+To check this, we replicate the analysis on two alternative measures of CAPR, one calculated using the house price index by \citet{Shiller2015} and the average rent of primary residence in U.S. cities by the Bureau of Labor Statistics, the second using the nominal house price and rent indices by the OECD.
+Taking these two measures, CAPR still ranks among the top predictors for all horizons.
+However, the best results are obtained using the data on the aggregate stock of owner-occupied housing by \citet{DavisLehnertMartin2008}.

-\section{Out-of-sample evaluation}
+\subsection{Out-of-sample evaluation}